lixiang007666/STTA/README.md

 ## News
 Here is the latest news:
-- :rocket: The first version of the code has been released.
-The complete and optimized version of STTA will be released shortly.
+- :rocket: The first version of the code has been released, and a complete, optimized version of STTA will be released shortly.
+- :rocket: The paper is in submission.

 ## Overview
 TODO